 The firm engages external reviewers to monitor the quality of audit, assurance and tax work, as well as other services provided by the firm.
 Reviews take place eight times per annum with reports delivered to the PSC and the Audit Compliance Partner.
 Our external reviewers also carry out an annual whole firm practice assurance review.

 The reviews of the firm’s audit work are performed to ensure the firm is compliant with the requirements of ISQC (UK) 1.
-In the review year ended 30 June 2018, overall, the firm achieved it’s average benchmark of 85% or above.
+The review period for the firm has been changed to bring it in line with the firm’s financial year end.
+In the eleven-month period ended 31 May 2020, overall, the firm achieved it’s average benchmark of 85% or above.

 External quality control

 PKF Littlejohn LLP is a Registered Auditor and is regulated in the conduct of its services by the Financial Reporting Council and the Institute of Chartered Accountants in England & Wales (ICAEW), including as a Designated Professional Body for investment business.
+The firm is registered with the Isle of Man Financial Services Authority and the Jersey Financial Services Commission to undertake audit work in connection with market traded companies incorporated in the Isle of Man and Jersey respectively.
 The firm is also registered with the Public Company Accounting Oversight Board and the Canadian Public Accountability Board to undertake audit work in connection with US and Canadian listed entities respectively.

 As a statutory auditor of entities defined as public interest entities, the firm is subject to monitoring by the Audit Quality Review Team (AQR) of the Financial Reporting Council.
-The AQR commenced a review of the firm in November 2017 with the final report received in August 2018.
-The firm takes the results of this review seriously and has put in place an action plan to address the findings from the AQR.
+The AQR reviewed the firm in November 2017, the final report was received in August 2018.
+The firm addressed the findings by 31 December 2018.

 The firm is also subject to periodic audit and practice assurance reviews by the Quality Assurance Department (QAD) of the ICAEW with full and limited audit assurance reviews on alternate years.
-The QAD carried out a full audit monitoring visit and a whole firm practice assurance review in 2017.
-The next QAD limited audit assurance review is due in November 2018.
+The QAD carried out a full audit monitoring visit and a whole firm practice assurance review in 2017 and a limited audit assurance review in November 2018.
+The next full audit monitoring visit is due in November 2019.